Kennebunkport is an adorable small town in coastal Maine that’s home to quintessential New England charm.

 This Southern Maine town is most commonly known for its stunning coastline, fresh seafood, quaint shops and art galleries, and charming small-town atmosphere.

-Kennebunkport is also a popular summer destination thanks to its many beaches, outdoor activities, and lively events calendar.
+Kennebunkport is also a popular summer destination thanks to its many beaches, outdoor activities, and lively events calendar, and it’s one of the very best places to visit in Maine.

 Whether you’re looking for a romantic getaway in New England, a family-friendly vacation, or a fun-filled trip with friends, this seaside haven is the perfect place!